 For all types of paint coatings, the surface condition of the substrate is critical in terms of their performance and durability.

 The amount of rusting that forms will depend upon 2 main factors.
-Firstly, the length of time that the steel has been left unprotected and secondly the amount of moisture in the air (relative humidity).
-Four categories of ‘rust grades’ for new steelwork are described in ISO 8501-1: 1988 (BS 7079 Part A1, 1989) as follows:
+Firstly, the length of time that the steel has been left without protection.
+Secondly it takes into account the amount of moisture in the air (relative humidity).
+Descriptions of the four categories of ‘rust grades’ for new steelwork are in ISO 8501-1: 1988 (BS 7079 Part A1, 1989) as follows:

 - A – Steel surface largely covered with adhering mill scale, but little if any rust.